• Home

 Do you want to learn about Aboriginal art and the cultural meaning of our symbols?

-Kalari Art facilitates workshops for Schools (pre/primary/high), Businesses (staff health and wellbeing events), NAIDOC, Reconciliation Week and other significant Indigenous and Mainstream events.
+Kalari Art facilitates workshops for Schools (pre/primary/high), Businesses (staff health and wellbeing/bonding events), NAIDOC, Reconciliation Week and other significant Indigenous and Mainstream events.

 Commission and Custom Artworks (canvas/digital)